Nisto/psf2isolate/README.md

 ## FAQ

 #### Q: Some output PSFs are completely silent or contain gaps?
-**A:** There are numerous possible reasons for this.
-If only some of the files are silent, the game may use shared sound banks, where the song only uses some of the samples (please understand that the tool has no knowledge of which samples are actually used).
-Also, if the soundbank contains a multi-sample instrument that is being played, only some of the samples may actually be triggered by the music sequence.
-If there appears to be "gaps", it's most likely because different notes trigger different samples within the same instrument.
-It's important to note the distinction between **samples** and *instruments*.
+**A:** Please know that the tool has no knowledge of which samples are (un)used.
+So there are numerous possible reasons for this, not limited to:
+1. The input file/game may use shared soundbanks, some of which may only be used for other music sequences
+2. The sample is part of a multi-sample instrument (e.g. piano, guitar, etc.) and only some of the samples are triggered by the music sequence
+3. The tool has a bug (least likely as most bugs have been found and fixed)

 ## Support ❤️